Wargaade Wall

-Wargaade Wall is an ancient stone construction in Wargaade, Somalia.
-It enclosed a large historic settlement in the region.
+Wargaade Wall, or Warqaadi, is an ancient stone construction in Wargaadhi, Hirshabelle, in Somalia.
+It enclosed a large settlement in the region.

 Overview

 Graves and unglazed sherds of pottery dating from antiquity have been found during excavations in the area.
-The Wall's building material consists of rubble set in mud mortar.
+The wall's building material consists of rubble set in mud mortar.
 The high wall measures 230 × 210 m.
 After the settlement was abandoned during the Islamic era, the population of Wargaade began using the wall as a source for building material, which contributed to its current eroded state.